ziphra-messenger/ziphra-messenger/README.md

+# Ziphra Messenger 🔐

-Ziphra Messenger is a military-grade encrypted messaging application, designed to protect all communications through multiple layers of encryption.
+Ziphra Messenger is a secure messaging application with military-grade encryption, engineered to protect every message through multiple layers of end-to-end encryption.

-It collects no data of any kind and completely removes all metadata.
+🚫 No data collection.
+🧹 All metadata is stripped.
-No person, organization, or government can access any information.
+🕵️‍♂️ No person, organization, or government can access any information.
-Ziphra safeguards both the user’s identity and that of their contacts.
+🛡️ Both the user’s identity and their contacts are fully protected.
-The app is entirely independent from any other platform, including the phone line itself.
+📶 Works independently of any other platform — even without a phone line.

-No messages, photos, audio, or videos are ever stored on the device.
+📭 No messages, photos, audio, or videos are ever stored on the device.
-Communication is ephemeral, private, and fully secured.
+💬 Communication is ephemeral, private, and fully secured.

+Ziphra is designed to ensure one thing above all:
-Anonymity and privacy — guaranteed.
+**Anonymity and privacy — guaranteed.**